Tag

 Valheim

 Survival games have been a hot genre for almost a decade now and don’t show any signs of slowing down.
 One of the newer ones to catch on in a major way is the Norse inspired Valheim.
-This early access title initially caught the gaming public’s eye for its interesting art style that combined somewhat low detail textures with high quality and particle effects that make the game feel like it takes place in a tale book.
+This early access title initially caught the gaming public’s eye for its interesting art style that combined somewhat low detail textures with high quality and particle effects that make the game feel like it takes place in a fairy tale book.

 Once you get into the game itself, however, it is clear that the game’s unique qualities are more than just visual.
-Yes, it is a survival game at heart, but Valheim puts its own welcome spin on that make it even more fun to play with friends.
+Yes, it is a survival game at heart, but Valheim puts its own welcome spin on things that make it even more fun to play with friends.
 Dropped into the randomly generated world of Valheim, survival is your first goal as you would expect.
 You and your friends will gather resources, build settlements, make upgrades, and all those classic survival game staples.
 Where Valheim starts to get interesting is in the progression.

 There are a series of bosses that act as goals for you and your team to build towards.
 Each one has unique moves and drops, allowing you to advance further, explore new areas, and challenge even more difficult bosses.
 Of course you could always ignore these combat challenges and focus on simply creating your own ideal home, farm, village, or what have you as well.
 Valheim can be as calm and relaxing, or brutal and heart pounding, as you and your friends want it to be.